Exploring The Best Web Crawlers For SEO

 Yandex Bot

 Yandex Bot is the web crawler for the Russian search engine Yandex, prioritizing Cyrillic script and Russian-language content.
-It is responsible for crawling and indexing websites predominantly in Russian, catering to the specific needs of the Russian-speaking audience.
+It is responsible for crawling and indexing predominantly Russian websites, catering to the specific needs of the Russian-speaking audience.

 Yandex Bot is a crucial web crawler for those targeting the Russian market to optimize their content.